 - Step 3You can now use Skrill to deposit into your account

 Then, make sure that you have deposited the amount of money you want to bet into your Skrill account.
 Then head on over to your bookmaker of choice, and choose Skrill as your preferred deposit method.
 From there you should just follow the bookies’ guidelines to make a successful deposit

 How Do I Deposit with Skrill

-Before you can make a deposit with Skrill you have to make sure that you have a positive balance in your account.
+Before you can make a deposit with Skrill you must have a positive balance in your account.
 Therefore, once you are linked with your bank account or card, deposit some money in there.
 Then load up the bookmaker of your choice and find the section where it asks you to deposit.
 From there find Skrill, and click on that option.

 - Add Skrill as a Deposit MethodFind Skrill as a deposit method at the bookmaker and click on the make deposit option.[1/3]

 - Fill In Your Personal DetailsFill in your log in details, including your name and personal information, in order to link your betting account with Skrill.[2/3]

 - Deposit Into Your AccountUse Skrill to deposit as much money as you would like straight into your online betting account.
 [3/3]